Medical information

 • only relates to the operation of the workplace and the employee’s job duties

-• is relevant to the period of absence
+• relates to the period of absence

 Return to work and accommodation at work

-Employers have a duty to accommodate an employee’s request for accommodation to the point of undue hardship.
+Employers have a duty to reasonably accommodate an employee’s request for accommodation to the point of undue hardship.
 For more information, read the Duty to accommodate at work page.
-When an employee returns to work after a medical absence, the employer may ask the employee’s doctor to confirm in writing that:

 • the employee is fit to return to work, and

-• what, if any, accommodation is needed.
+• what, if any, accommodation the employee needs.

 • whether the illness or injury is permanent or temporary